GADDQ/CMaterial/README.md

 ## Hybrid Mode
 Neither Immediate Mode nor Retained Mode—but ***both***.
 CMaterial leverages Retained Mode at the **UI Layer** for the structural integrity of a mature framework, while empowering the **Component Layer** with Immediate Mode for unrestricted control over how every pixel is rendered.

+## Pure Upper-Layer Construction
+All of CMaterial's functionality is implemented entirely at the upper layer, **without modifying a single line of code from dependent libraries**.
+In most cases, you can update the dependent libraries on your own, enjoying all upstream updates **without spending time re-porting the framework**.

 ---

 ## Libraries